kenrms/jubibot-response-lambda/README.md

 - Serverless architecture using AWS Lambda
 - Scalable and highly available
 - Customizable response generation
-- Easy integration with various communication channels (e.g., chat, email, messaging)

 ## Installation

 To use the AI Response Service, you'll need to deploy the AWS Lambda function to your AWS account.
 You can do this by following these steps:

 1. Clone the repository: `git clone https://github.com/kenrms/jubibot-response-lambda.git`
-2. Navigate to the project directory: `cd ai-response-service`
+2. Navigate to the project directory: `cd jubibot-response-lambda`
 3. Deploy the Lambda function using the AWS CLI or your preferred deployment method.

 Make sure to set the necessary environment variables, such as the OpenAI API key, before deploying the function.